-- 3.1 Delegates to the members of Council staff holding, acting in or performing the duties of the offices or positions referred to in the Instrument of Delegation from Council to Members of Council Staff (Attachment 1) the powers, duties and functions set out in that Instrument, subject to the conditions and limitations specified in that instrument. - 3.2 Affixes the common seal of Council to the Instrument of Delegation from Council to Members of Council Staff. - 3.3 Notes that this Instrument of Delegation from Council to Members of Council Staff comes into force immediately the common seal of Council is affixed to that Instrument. - 3.4 Revokes the current Instrument of Delegation from Council to Members of Council Staff dated 20 October 2021 upon the coming into force of the Instrument (Attachment 1). - 3.5 Notes that the duties and functions set out in the Instrument must be performed, and the powers set out in the Instrument must be executed, in accordance with any policies of Council that it may from time to time adopt.
+- 3.1 Delegates to the members of Council staff holding, acting in or performing the duties of the offices or positions referred to in the Instrument of Delegation from Council to Members of Council Staff (Attachment 1) the powers, duties and functions set out in that Instrument, subject to the conditions and limitations specified in that instrument. - 3.2 Affixes the common seal of Council to the Instrument of Delegation from Council to Members of Council Staff. - 3.3 Notes that this Instrument of Delegation from Council to Members of Council Staff comes into force immediately from when the common seal of Council is affixed to that Instrument. - 3.4 Revokes the current Instrument of Delegation from Council to Members of Council Staff dated 19 October 2022 upon the coming into force of the Instrument (Attachment 1). - 3.5 Notes that the duties and functions set out in the Instrument must be performed, and the powers set out in the Instrument must be executed, in accordance with any policies of Council that it may from time to time adopt. - 3.6 Authorises the CEO to make administrative changes to the document to correct any titles and typographical errors, to enable the documents to be appropriately sealed.